raheelrjunaid/coding-tutorial-index/README.md

 - The index of the comment relative to the `.comments` element
 - The comment id (which I already have)

-To find the comment index, I first needed to convert the `.comments` selector into an array using the `Array.from()` function.
-I needed to target the parent node of the comment, but that was unnecessary as I already had access to the `.comments` querySelector.
-I already knew the comment I was trying to target as I included the comment-id in a dataset attribute.
-This means I could find the index of that item in the array using the `indexOf()` function, and pass in the comment as an argument.
+To find the comment index, I first needed to identify which of the children of the `.comments` element are comments (opposed to replies).
+I then iterated through those comments using the `.forEach()` function, and recorded the index using the `count` variable.
+This wouldn't serve as the index of the comment as the for loop can't be broken from a secondary conditional.
+Instead, I stored the value in another variable (`commentIndex`) once the applicable comment was iterated over.

 Now that I found the index, I was able to find the ID of the corresponding reply from the fetch request using the `commentIndex` variable.
 Phew.